klakegg/docker-hugo/README.md

 ## Hugo shell

-A Hugo shell is made available in the Alpine/Debian/Ubuntu images (including Asciidoctor image).
+A Hugo shell is made available in the Alpine/Debian/Ubuntu images (including Asciidoctor/Pandoc images).
 Hugo shell is bash and Hugo completion.

-When Alpine images are used is bash installed as part of initiation to minimize size of Docker image.

 To get into a shell for your site: